-At St Charles’ Catholic Primary School, we use a synthetic phonics programme called ‘Read Write Inc’.
-Read Write Inc is a method of learning letter sounds and blending them together to read and write words.
-As part of this, Key Stage One children have daily phonics sessions in small groups where they participate in speaking, listening and spelling activities that are matched to their developing needs.
+In order to achieve our intent, we use a synthetic phonics programme called ‘Read, Write, Inc’.
+Read, Write, Inc. is a method of learning the different phonemes (sounds) and matching graphemes (letters) that we use in the English language and blending them together to read and write words.
+As part of this, children in Early Years, Key Stage 1 and Key Stage 2 (where appropriate) have daily phonics sessions in small groups where they participate in speaking, listening and writing activities that are matched to their developmental phonic level.

 • Decode letter-sound correspondences quickly and effortlessly, using their phonic